 Realized planned gifts include bequests and maturity of gift annuity agreements.
 Bequests are recognized as revenue when amounts are received, which management has determined is the time uncertainty is eliminated and such realization is assured.
-Annuity agreements are realized at the point payments are no longer required under the agreement.
+Maturity of gift annuity agreements represent gains on those instruments in excess of amounts previously recorded when the annuity obligation is removed from the books.